outflanknl/RedELK/README.md

 - **DNS traffic analyses**.
 Ingest, filter and query for suspicious activities on the DNS level.
 This will take considerable work due to the large amount of noise/bogus DNS queries performed  by scanners and online DNS inventory services.
 - **Other alarm channels**.
 Think Slack, Telegram, whatever other way you want for receiving alarms.
 - **Fine grained authorisation**.
 Possibility for blocking certain views, searches, and dashboards, or masking certain details in some views.
 Useful for situations where you don't want to give out all information to all visitors.

+# Donation
+Do you really like this project, or did it save you time and/or money?
+You may support us and send your donation to:
+BTC: 13h1mEkNUjy4PBUnHzG7sMDmbHtv9EUcds
+LTC: LiXDkcLhwa2mhs2qdkEbceznpMPDzWRZx5